mauriziocescon/ng-playground/why-macros.md

 });
 ```

-But this way you get unwanted flexility (blocks definition) and strange behaviours: for example, you could define variables before returning the object which makes no sense.
+But this way you get unwanted flexility (definitions) and strange behaviours: for example, you could define variables before returning the object which makes no sense.
 Since angular is a compiled framework, the problem can be fixed by introducing
 - `component` / `directive` / `declaration` macros (see RippleJS)
 - and by applying some special rules mapping macros to definitions above.
 ```ts